hschat/chat-app/README.md

-# App
+# HSChat

-Dieses Projekt beschreibt die Mobile App (iOS und Android).

-made with ❤️
+made with ❤ by Timo & David